Zvanivka

 Zvanivka (Званівка) is a village (selo) in eastern Ukraine, located in Bakhmut Raion, Donetsk Oblast.
-Zvanivka hosts the administration of the Zvanivka rural hromada, one of the Hromadas of Ukraine.
+Zvanivka hosts the administration of the Zvanivka rural hromada, one of the hromadas of Ukraine.

 Climate

 Zvanivka has a cold and temperate climate, and receives significant rainfall.

 Archeology

 In 1969, an ancient settlement from the Mousterian culture from the Paleolithic Age was discovered at the site of Zvanivka.

 History

 In 1859, Zvanivka was noted as being a manor village with a population of 136 people and an Orthodox church.

 Soviet era

 As a result of the Holodomor, 108 residents of Zvanivka died.

-In 1951, Boykos were resettled in Zvanivka - these were formerly residents of the villages of Liskowate and Moczary, the territories of which were transferred to Poland as part of the 1951 Polish-Soviet territorial exchange.
+In 1951, Boykos were resettled in Zvanivka — these were formerly residents of the villages of Liskowate and Moczary, the territories of which were transferred to Poland as part of the 1951 Polish-Soviet territorial exchange.

 21st century

-During Russia's full-scale invasion of Ukraine in 2022-2023, Zvanivka came under Russian shelling.
+During the Russian invasion of Ukraine, Zvanivka came under Russian shelling.

 Demographics

 A significant amount of the population is families of displaced Lemkos and Boykos.